 How to Build a DIY Van Roof Rack

 There are a lot of options out there for roof racks on your van, and even more options for mounting your solar panels.
 Some of these options really aren’t cheap!
-We opted to make a DIY van roof rack during our conversion mainly to save a bit of money but also because it gave us maximum flexibility on how we mounted our solar panels.
+We opted to make a DIY van roof rack during our van build mainly to save a bit of money but also because it gave us maximum flexibility on how we mounted our solar panels.

 Why a DIY van roof rack?

 Don’t get me wrong, we look at some of the amazing van conversions out there with Aluminess roof racks and are seriously envious!
 Their kit looks awesome!
 Being in the UK it’s much more costly to go for that option, although there are some brilliant van outfitters based in the UK now doing similar designs.
 We didn’t research these throughly as all we needed was a really simple set up purely to mount our solar.
 I love the idea of decking on the roof of the van as well as using it for additional storage but our current build is heavy enough, and we’ve not used all our internal storage yet anyway!

-Other options we looked in to were off the shelf commercial van roof racks, but they’re often less discreet and were a lot more expensive than I thought.
+Other options we looked in to whilst researching van ideas were off the shelf commercial roof racks, but they’re often less discreet and were a lot more expensive than I thought.
 We decided the best option was to make our own roof rack out of aluminium.
 It needed to be sturdy, lightweight and secure our solar panels around the roof ventilation.
 We’ve also attached our external security cameras to the rack so we can see what’s going on around us when parked up.

 What do you need?